Stand up for the facts!

 One of the symbols Crusaders wore was the Jerusalem cross, also known as the crusader cross, experts said.

-However, both are popular among right-wing extremist groups, experts said.
-Flags bearing the crusader cross and the phrase "Deus Vult" were flown during a 2017 white supremacist rally in Charlottesville, Virginia, and during the Jan.
-6, 2021, U.S. Capitol attack.
+However, both the cross and the Latin phrase "Deus Vult" are popular among right-wing extremist groups, experts said.
+Flags bearing the crusader cross and "Deus Vult" were flown during a 2017 white supremacist rally in Charlottesville, Virginia.
+The phrase "Deus Vult" was also on flags at the Jan.
+6, 2021, attack on the U.S. Capitol.
 A gunman who killed eight people in 2023 in Allen, Texas, had swastika and "Deus Vult" tattoos.

 "It is this bloody, militant intent that comes first when seeking to understand its current usage as a symbol for those pledging their allegiances in contemporary politics — and this is why it has been appropriated by the so-called ‘alt right,’" Hill said.